endiangroup/compandauth/README.md

 ### Status

-**CAACounter** - A previous incarnation has been used successfully in production with 15,000+ users since December 2016.
+**Counter** - A previous incarnation has been used successfully in production with 15,000+ users since December 2016.
 **CAATimeout** - Has not been used in a production environment that we are aware of yet.

 ### Usage: